Addiction is a serious, chronic disease with far-reaching consequences for you and your relationship with loved ones.

 How Addiction Affects your Family

 Addiction isn’t just a disease that affects one person.
 It also takes a toll on the entire family.
-Since the addiction leads to irresistible cravings and urges to drink or use to avoid experiencing withdrawal symptoms, addicts put feeding it first.
+Since addiction leads to irresistible cravings and urges to drink or use to avoid experiencing withdrawal symptoms, people who are addicted make substances their priority.
 They no longer have a choice in the matter.

 Even though it may not seem like something you would normally do, if you developed an addiction you would likely find yourself lying to your family members about whether you are using and how much you are using.
 You may take money that is earmarked for paying bills and use it to support your addiction.